Skip to main content

 Introduction

-A key feature of the Memfault SDK is the ability to capture metrics on device, aggregate them in regular heartbeat messages, and upload them to the Memfault cloud.
+A key feature of the Memfault SDK is the ability to capture metrics on device, aggregate them in regular Heartbeat messages, and upload them to the Memfault cloud.

 Using metrics